LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>22</sup> I hate them with perfect hatred: I count them mine enemies.
 <sup>23</sup> Search me, O God, and know my heart: try me, and know my thoughts:
 <sup>24</sup> And see if [there be any] wicked way in me, and lead me in the way everlasting.

 ## Chapter 140

-<sup>1</sup> «To the chief Musician, A Psalm of David.» Deliver me, O LORD, from the evil man: preserve me from the violent man;
+> _To the chief Musician, A Psalm of David._

+<sup>1</sup> Deliver me, O LORD, from the evil man: preserve me from the violent man;
 <sup>2</sup> Which imagine mischiefs in [their] heart; continually are they gathered together [for] war.
-<sup>3</sup> They have sharpened their tongues like a serpent; adders ’ poison [is] under their lips.
+<sup>3</sup> They have sharpened their tongues like a serpent; adders’ poison [is] under their lips.
 Selah.
 <sup>4</sup> Keep me, O LORD, from the hands of the wicked; preserve me from the violent man; who have purposed to overthrow my goings.
 <sup>5</sup> The proud have hid a snare for me, and cords; they have spread a net by the wayside; they have set gins for me.
 Selah.
 <sup>6</sup> I said unto the LORD, Thou [art] my God: hear the voice of my supplications, O LORD.
 <sup>7</sup> O GOD the Lord, the strength of my salvation, thou hast covered my head in the day of battle.
 <sup>8</sup> Grant not, O LORD, the desires of the wicked: further not his wicked device; [lest] they exalt themselves.
 Selah.
 <sup>9</sup> [As for] the head of those that compass me about, let the mischief of their own lips cover them.
-<sup>10</sup> Let burning coals fall (8675) upon them: let them be cast into the fire; into deep pits, that they rise not up again.
+<sup>10</sup> Let burning coals fall upon them: let them be cast into the fire; into deep pits, that they rise not up again.
 <sup>11</sup> Let not an evil speaker be established in the earth: evil shall hunt the violent man to overthrow [him].
 <sup>12</sup> I know that the LORD will maintain the cause of the afflicted, [and] the right of the poor.
 <sup>13</sup> Surely the righteous shall give thanks unto thy name: the upright shall dwell in thy presence.

 ## Chapter 141

+> _A Psalm of David._

-<sup>1</sup> «A Psalm of David.» LORD, I cry unto thee: make haste unto me; give ear unto my voice, when I cry unto thee.
+<sup>1</sup> LORD, I cry unto thee: make haste unto me; give ear unto my voice, when I cry unto thee.
 <sup>2</sup> Let my prayer be set forth before thee [as] incense; [and] the lifting up of my hands [as] the evening sacrifice.
 <sup>3</sup> Set a watch, O LORD, before my mouth; keep the door of my lips.
 <sup>4</sup> Incline not my heart to [any] evil thing, to practise wicked works with men that work iniquity: and let me not eat of their dainties.